prince-chrismc/prince-chrismc/README.md

 If you want to contact me :mailbox_with_mail: directly for _**personal or sensitive requests**_, you can do so via
   * Linkedin: https://www.linkedin.com/in/christophermcarthur1996/
-  * or email (my email-address can be found in my GitHub profile)
+  * or email (my email can be found in my GitHub profile)

 > :warning: _Note_: I do use **this**, my personal account, for work related matters.
 If ever there's an official request please use my work email which you should already have access to.